californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Does A Traffic Ticket Work In California?

 A traffic ticket in California is a notice from a law enforcement official stating that someone has broken a traffic law.
 There are three types of traffic tickets in California: parking tickets, infraction tickets, and misdemeanor tickets.
-All tickets will have a court date, or “Notice to Appear,” and other information.
+Tickets typically have a court date, or “Notice to Appear,” and other information.
 Where applicable, the offender may pay the fine for a ticket if the charge was not serious.
-Offenders who default on the fee and fails to appear in court may have their license revoked or suspended.
+Offenders who default on the fee and fail to appear in court may have their license revoked or suspended.
 Such defaulters may be arrested or fined even more too.

-In California, there are photo citations, such as when someone runs a red light and had their photo taken.
+In California, there are photo citations, such as when someone runs a red light and has their photo taken.
 From the photo, officials can identify the offender’s information based on your license plate number and mail a citation.
-An indictment on photo citation will show up on the Department of Motor Vehicles (DMV) records.
+In most instances, an indictment on photo citation shows up on the Department of Motor Vehicles (DMV) records.

 When ticketed in California, offenders may have the option of taking a traffic school course.
 This option is a way to avoid the accumulation of points on one’s driving record.
 Traffic school is a surefire way to get a traffic ticket dismissed for eligible offenses.